estuary/flow/site/docs/concepts/derivations.md

     p2-- sender: bob -->t2;
 `}/>

-If you don't provide a shuffle key then Flow will shuffle on the source collection key, which is typically what you want.
+If you don't provide a shuffle key,
+Flow will shuffle on the source collection key, which is typically what you want.

-If a derivation has more than one transformation, the shuffle keys of all transformations must align with one another on the extracted key types (string versus integer) and also the number of components in a composite key.
+If a derivation has more than one transformation, the shuffle keys of all transformations must align with one another in terms of the extracted key types (string or integer) as well as the number of components in a composite key.
 For example, one transformation couldn't shuffle transfers on `[/id]` while another shuffles on `[/sender]`, because `sender` is a string and `id` an integer.